-Provides practice in newspaper writing, editing, advertising and production.
+Students practice newspaper writing, editing, advertising and production while producing the college newspaper.
 May be repeated up to three times for credit.
 Prerequisite: Successful completion of WR 40 or higher, or concurrently enrolled in WR 40.
-FALL 2009, 2010; WINTER 2010, 2011; SPRING 2010, 2011
+FALL 2010, 2011; WINTER 2011, 2012; SPRING 2011, 2012